 If your herniated disc becomes severe, our doctors recommend a minimally invasive treatment called artificial disc replacement.
 This procedure is performed in an outpatient setting within just a few hours, allowing for a quicker and less painful recovery period spent in the comfort of your own home.

-The team at NJ Spine & Orthopedic believes that accurately diagnosing the condition and exploring all treatment options is the key to pain relief.
-Try our Treatment Check Tool to find out what treatment option is right for you.
+Our team at NJ Spine & Orthopedic believes that accurately diagnosing the condition and exploring all treatment options is the key to pain relief.
+Try our Candidacy Verification tool to find out if you qualify for one of our simple procedures.